haileytapia/portfolio/microsoft/azure quantum/qsharp-quickstart.md

 ## Next step

-To learn more about quantum entanglement with Q#, see [Tutorial: Explore quantum entanglement with Q#](https://learn.microsoft.com/en-us/azure/quantum/tutorial-qdk-explore-entanglement).
+To learn more about entanglement with Q#, see [Tutorial: Explore quantum entanglement with Q#](https://learn.microsoft.com/en-us/azure/quantum/tutorial-qdk-explore-entanglement).
 The tutorial expands on the concepts covered in this quickstart and helps you write a more advanced entanglement program.

 ---